edgarcltop/life-rate/README.md

-# Roadmaper - an open source Roadmap as Code (RaC) python library
+# Liferate - an open source Roadmap as Code (RaC) python library

 ## Purpose
-The purpose of roadmapper python library is used to draw roadmap by using python code.
-This is the first Roadmap as Code (RaC) library.
+The purpose of Liferate python app is used to draw roadmap by using python code.
+This is the first Liferate as Code (RaC) library.
 RaC helps to create and edit roadmap in a more efficient way without having to use any graphical tools that are not always easy to use to create or update a roadmap.

-With git repository like GitHub or Bitbucket, roadmaps created using RaC can be version controlled, track changes and can be easily shared with others.
+With git repository like GitHu, roadmaps created using RaC can be version controlled, track changes and can be easily shared with others.

 ### Python version requirements:
 * Python 3.10+